 The consensus from research to date is that Jiaogulan has qualities that affect the very genesis of CVDs - atherosclerosis (hardening and narrowing of the arteries) - while treating risk conditions as well.

 Okay, so let’s take a look at some of the studies that demonstrate Jiaogulan’s mechanisms of action on CVD, so you can make your own decision on the veracity of each case.

 Jiaogulan Prevents Arterial Damage (Studies)

 Damage to the arterial lining (endothelium) is a key factor that leads to the development of atherosclerosis, the deadly process of hardening and narrowing of arteries that so often leads to CVD.

-In studies, Jiaogulan has shown to prevent damage to the arterial or blood vessel lining – the precursor to atherosclerosis, in two ways.
+In studies, Jiaogulan has been shown to prevent damage to the arterial or blood vessel lining - the precursor to atherosclerosis, in two ways.

 The second way Gynostemma prevents endothelial damage is through its ability to regulate blood pressure, either lowering it or elevating it depending on the need.
 11, 12

 Deficiencies in endogenous (internally produced) Nitric Oxide (NO) synthesis are extremely common in people with high CVD risk, according to recent research.
 13